Mark Barberio

-Mark Barberio (born March 23, 1990) is a Canadian professional ice hockey defenceman who currently plays for HC Bolzano of the ICE Hockey League (ICEHL).
-Barberio was selected by the Tampa Bay Lightning in the sixth round, 152nd overall, of the 2008 NHL Entry Draft.
+Mark Barberio (born March 23, 1990) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played for HC Bolzano of the ICE Hockey League (ICEHL).
+Barberio was selected by the Tampa Bay Lightning in the sixth round, 152nd overall, of the 2008 NHL entry draft.

 Playing career

 Junior

 Barberio played four seasons of major junior ice hockey in the Quebec Major Junior Hockey League (QMJHL) with the Cape Breton Screaming Eagles and Moncton Wildcats.
 He was named to the QMJHL All-Rookie Team for the 2006–07 QMJHL season and was selected to the 2009–10 QMJHL Second All-Star Team in his final season of major junior hockey.

 On May 28, 2010, the Tampa Bay Lightning signed Barberio to a three-year, entry-level contract.

 Professional

 Tampa Bay Lightning

 On April 5, 2012, in his second professional season, Barberio was named to the 2011–12 American Hockey League First All-Roster.
 Five days later, on April 10, Barberio was announced as the recipient of the Eddie Shore Award, awarded annually to the AHL's top defenceman; he became the first Admiral ever to win the award.
 Barberio leads the AHL defensemen with 47 assists and 60 points, with three games left on the season.
 This nearly doubled the 31-point total he had in the prior season.
 Barberio and the Admirals later went on a record-setting 28-game win streak, the longest streak in North American professional hockey history.
 In addition to the record streak, Barberio would capture the Calder Cup with Norfolk in a four-game sweep of the Toronto Marlies.

 Barberio at the 2013 AHL All-Star Game.

 Coming off the Calder Cup championship, the Lightning changed their minor league affiliate to the Syracuse Crunch.
 Barberio failed to make Tampa Bay's NHL roster out of training camp and was subsequently assigned to Syracuse for the start of the 2012–13.
 On April 8, 2013, Barberio was recalled by Tampa Bay, making his NHL debut the next day, on April 9, against the Ottawa Senators.
 Prior to his call-up, Barberio had played in 70 AHL games, scoring eight goals and 40 points with a +7 plus-minus rating; his goal, assist and point totals were leading all Crunch defencemen.
 Barberio played in two NHL games, logging a season-high in ice time (16:47) on April 11.
 After promptly being reassigned on April 14, Barberio and the Crunch eventually reached the Calder Cup Final, but were defeated by the Grand Rapids Griffins in a four games to two series loss.
 He finished with three goals and 15 points during the 2013 Calder Cup playoffs, leading all playoff defencemen in points.